jandress/IoT_resources/README.md

 * **Hardware Hacking: Have Fun While Voiding Your Warranty** - Joe Grand
 * **Pentesting Hardware - A Practical Handbook** - (https://github.com/unprovable/PentestHardware) DRAFT- Mark Carney
 * **The Hardware Hacking Handbook Breaking Embedded Security with Hardware Attacks** - Jasper van Woudenberg and Colin O'Flynn (coming 2019?)
+* **IoT Hackers Handbook: An Ultimate Guide to Hacking the Internet of Things and Learning IoT Security** - By Aditya Gupta

 ## Reverse Engineering
 * **Hacking the Xbox: An Introduction to Reverse Engineering** - Andrew "Bunny" Huang